 - Data is maintained

 As an IT auditor, your tasks when performing an application control audit should include:

-- Identifying the significant application components; the flow of transactions through the application (system); and to gain a detailed understanding of the application by reviewing all available documentation and interviewing the appropriate personnel, such as system owner, data owner, data custodian and system administrator.
+- Identifying the significant application components, the flow of transactions through the application (system) and gaining a detailed understanding of the application by reviewing all available documentation and interviewing the appropriate personnel (such as system owner, data owner, data custodian and system administrator)